-The Guardian that Tsingine was 5 feet tall and weighed less than 100 pounds.
+Family members told The Guardian that Tsingine was 5 feet tall and weighed less than 100 pounds.
 The officer responsible for her death resigned after a meeting with his lieutenant about the internal investigation.

 The Department of Justice was called in to examine the police investigation of the case.
 Prosecutors concluded they could not prove beyond a reasonable doubt that the officer willfully used excessive force, said Devin O’Malley of the DOJ’s Office of Public Affairs.

 A few of these violent encounters have provoked wrongful death lawsuits or, in Bearheels’ case, assault charges.
 Yet most don’t.
 Kanosh said she and her family tried for years to bring her brother’s case to court, but in the end, they were unable to raise the money for an attorney.